revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

             cpu: 5000.0
             memory: 16384.0

-Please note that the specified amount of Guaranteed CPU and Memory can be either a integer or double
+Please note that the specified amount of Guaranteed CPU and Memory can be either an integer or double

 ## API Overview
 ### Specifying Topology Priority
-The range of topology priorities can range form 0-29.
+The range of topology priorities can range between 0-29.
 The topologies priorities will be partitioned into several priority levels that may contain a range of priorities.
 For example we can create a priority level mapping:

     PRODUCTION => 0 – 9